zhu-lingjie/haproxy/README.md

 # haproxy
-Create an haproxy with ansible
+Create an haproxy with multiple webservers using ansible

 > If you want to try out this on your own, you will need:
 - vagrant